Habitat destruction, poaching and other interaction with humans has reduced the number of Sumatran Tigers to less than 500.

 Taronga and Taronga Western Plains Zoos are part of a collective working to protect Sumatran Tigers in a number of ways.
 In 2010, the Chinese Year of the Tiger, a partnership between zoos around the world and the fundraising organisation 21st Century Tiger put enormous effort into raising awareness about the plight of tiger species.
 The partnership also generated funds for tiger conservation through habitat protection and regeneration and preventing the illegal trade in tigers and tiger products.
 Zoo-based research at Taronga and Taronga Western Plains Zoos compliments these projects.

-In addition, Taronga is running the “Don’t Palm Us Off” campaign with other Australian zoos.
+Taronga is currently part of the "Raise Your Palm" campaign with other zoos and conservation agencies.
 To support sustainable Palm Oil sources, the first step is for Palm Oil to be listed as an ingredient on food labels.
-Currently the oil can be listed as “vegetable oil”, so consumers do not know what is in the products they are purchasing.
+Currently the oil can be listed as "vegetable oil", so consumers do not know what is in the products they are purchasing.